-No School District employee shall administer to any student or supervise a student's self-administration of any prescription or non-prescription medication until a completed and signed" Authorization and Permission for Administration of Medication" has been submitted and reviewed by the school nurse.
+No school or district employee is allowed to administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization Form is submitted by the student's parent/guardian.
+No student is allowed to possess or consume any prescription or non-prescription medication on school grounds or at a school-related function other than as provided for in this procedure.